google/transmat/README.md

   [types](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/types)
   can be read.
 - The DataTransfer data keys are transformed to lowercase.
+- Mobile devices have poor support. iOS ignores DataTransfer, Chrome on Android only supports `text/plain`.

 ## Contact
 Use GitHub issues for filing bugs.
 Follow